 Sweet Potato Casserole from Celebrating Sweets

-Why would you mix a vegetable that spent it’s whole life under ground with marshmallows and, in this case, pecans?
+Why would you mix this root that spent it’s whole life under ground with marshmallows and, in this case, pecans?

 Who came up with this insane idea?!

-Apparently someone who didn’t get the memo about potatoes need butter, sour cream, bacon and green onions…
+Apparently someone who didn’t get the memo about potatoes needing butter, sour cream, bacon and green onions…

-Since this is generally a staple, I’m including it in my list.
-I know a lot of people love it and this is the best recipe I’ve come across.
+Since this is generally a staple, I’m including it on my list.
+I know a lot of people love it and this is the best looking recipe I’ve come across.